"Creativity takes courage", Henri Matisse

 What is the subject about?

-The Art and Design BTEC gives learners the opportunity to develop a range of different art and design skills and techniques, such as drawing, painting, textiles, computer work, digital photography, clay and 3D.
+The course content is similar in BTEC (traditionally delivered at WMS); giving learners the opportunity to develop a range of different art and design skills and techniques, such as drawing, painting, textiles, computer work, digital photography, clay and 3D.
 Students are also encouraged, through their practical participation in a range of disciplines, to develop their people, communication, planning and team working skills.
 They will also have a wider understanding and appreciation of Art and Design.

-Students achieve a Level 2 qualification, which will enable them to progress onto a Level 3 qualification and employment; helping them to develop a range of working skills and techniques, personal skills and attributes, that are essential for successful performance in working life.
+Students will gain a GCSE qualification, which will enable them to progress onto a Level 3 qualification and employment; helping them to develop a range of working skills and techniques, personal skills and attributes, that are essential for successful performance in working life.